 - Add finely chopped mushrooms - even more protein?
 Yes, please!

-- Kid-friendly - add some crushed potatoes or some chips to one side - also drop the chili flakes as kids don't deal well with spices
+- Kid-friendly - add some crushed potatoes or some chips to one side - also drop the chili flakes as kids don't do spices unless yours can handle some.

 🔪 How To Make Lentil Bread